 (define-language L (e (e e) (λ (x t) e) x (amb e ...) number (+ e ...) (if0 e e e) (fix e)) (t (→ t t) num) (x variable-not-otherwise-mentioned))

 The define-language form gives a name to a grammar.
-In this case, L is the Racket-level name referring to the grammar containing the non-terminal e, with six productions (application, abstraction, variables, amb expressions, numbers, and addition expressions), the non-terminal t with two productions, and the non-terminal x that uses the pattern keyword variable-not-otherwise-mentioned.
-This special pattern matches all symbols except those used as literals in the grammar (in this case: λ, amb, +, and →).
+In this case, L is the Racket-level name referring to the grammar containing the non-terminal e, with eight productions (application, abstraction, variables, amb expressions, numbers, addition expressions, if-zero expressions, and fixpoint expressions), the non-terminal t with two productions, and the non-terminal x that uses the pattern keyword variable-not-otherwise-mentioned.
+This special pattern matches all symbols except those used as literals in the grammar (in this case: λ, amb, +, if0, fix, and →).

 Once we have defined the grammar, we can ask Redex if specific terms match the grammar.
 This expression checks to see if the e non-terminal (from L) matches the object-language expression (λ (x) x).